-Nero was brutal in his actions, and when he was only 16 or 17 years old, he had his mother killed, and later in 62 AD also had his wife, Claudia Octavia (39-62 AD) murdered.
+Nero was a brutal individual.
+When he was only 16 or 17 years old, he had his mother killed, and later in 62 AD also ordered his wife, Claudia Octavia (39-62 AD) murdered.
 He was also a little mad.
 William Hartston comments, "In 67 AD, Nero competed in the then Olympic Games and remarkably won events in chariot racing, singing, and acting, probably by bribing the judges." ✞

-In 250 AD, the Declan Christian persecution occurred under the Roman Emperor Decius (201-251 AD).
-He issued a proclamation ordering the Empire's citizens except exempted Jews sacrifice to the Roman gods and the emperor's well-being.
+In 250 AD, the Decius Christian persecution occurred under the Roman Emperor Decius (201-251 AD).
+He issued a proclamation ordering the Empire's citizens except the exempted Jewish people sacrifice to the Roman gods and the emperor's well-being.
 The certificate had to be completed in a Roman magistrate's presence, signed and witnessed with a magistrate's certificate called a "libellus."
-Although the proclamation's text is lost, many examples of certificates survive signed by the magistrate and witnesses from Egypt.
+Although the proclamation's text is lost, many certificates survive signed by the magistrate and witnesses from Egypt.

 "To the commission chosen to superintend the sacrifices.
-From Aurelia Ammonous, daughter of Mystus, of the Moeris quarter, priestess of the deity Petesouchos, the great, the mighty, the immortal.
-I have sacrificed to the gods all my life, and now again, following the decree and in your presence, I have made a sacrifice, and poured a libation, and partaken of the sacred victims.
+From Aurelia Ammonous, daughter of Mystus, the Moeris quarter, priestess of the deity Petesouchos, the great, the mighty, the immortal.
+I have sacrificed to the gods all my life.
+Now again, following the decree and in your presence, I have made a sacrifice.
+I have poured out a libation and partaken of the sacred victims.
 I request you to certify this below."

 Decius intended his proclamation as an Empire-wide loyalty oath at his coming to power in 249 AD.
 He did not seek to target Christians specifically or persecute followers.
-Because the Romans did not consider Christianity a religion, Christians were not exempt.
+However, because the Romans did not consider Christianity a religion, they were not exempt.
 So they were forced to choose between their religious beliefs and following the law.
 Their faith in one God did not allow them to worship other gods.
 In the event, many Christians were executed or imprisoned for refusing to perform sacrifices.
 Others hid, while some performed the ceremonies regardless.
 The effects were long-lasting in that it caused tensions between Christians who agreed to the worship or fled and those who did not. ✞